cognesy/instructor-php/README.md

 - OpenRouter support - access to 100+ language models
 - Use local models with Ollama

+### Other capabilities

+- Developer friendly LLM context caching for reduced costs and faster inference (for Anthropic models)
+- Developer friendly image processing (for OpenAI, Anthropic and Gemini models)

 ### Documentation and examples

 - Learn more from growing documentation and 50+ cookbooks